JayaManasa/JayaManasa/README.md

 - 💡 Create innovative AI solutions for real-world problems

-🌱 I recently built **Conscious Cart** -Nutrition advisor from invoices using GenAI.
+🌱 I recently built **Conscious Cart** - A nutrition advisor that analyzes your grocery invoices using GenAI.
 Try it out here: https://hackathon-project-frontend.vercel.app/

 <!--
 **JayaManasa/JayaManasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.